NENA911/NG911GISDataModel/postgresql/postgresql_data_model_schema_template.md

 * Should the data model template be migrated to an ORM that would support deployment to multiple databases?
 This would require a rewrite into Python.
 * Need to discuss the use of Service URI in Service Boundary layers.
+* Should we define dafaults such as Inc_Muni defaults to 'Unicorporated' or DiscrepAgencyID = 'subdomain.domain.tld'
 * [v1.0] Should there be an ESN table or domain?

 ```sql